Stuycs-K/final-project-3-sohele-chend/PRESENTATION.md

 - Explanation of deobfuscation
 - Scenarios for deobfuscation [[Why and When is Deobfuscation Necessary](https://www.researchgate.net/publication/228884323_Why_and_when_is_deobfuscation_of_code_necessary)]
 - Diagram: Use cases for deobfuscation

+## Deobfuscation Techniques
+- Overview of deobfuscation techniques [[Methods and Tools for JavaScript Deobfuscation](https://www.researchgate.net/publication/260371394_Methods_and_tools_for_JavaScript_deobfuscation)]
+- Code Examples: Before and after deobfuscation snippets for each technique
+- Diagram: Visual representation of each deobfuscation technique

+## Demo or Case Study
+- Step-by-step walkthrough
+- Code Examples and Screenshots: Detailed walkthrough of a real-world example

+## Challenges and Limitations
+- Discussion on challenges and limitations
+- Diagram: Challenges vs. Complexity of obfuscated code

+## Future of Obfuscation/Deobfuscation
+- Discussion on future trends and research
+- Diagram: Future trends graph or roadmap

+## Conclusion and Q&A
+- Recap of key points
+- Open for questions